 - A warm bath may help the baby’s muscles to relax (be prepared for them to poo in the bath).

-- Give only those medicines prescribed by your doctor.
+- Give only medication prescribed by your doctor.

 Things you should NOT do when a baby is constipated

 There are some things you should not do to treat constipation in babies:

 - Don’t give prune juice to infants under six months of age – it contains a natural bowel irritant, even when diluted.

 - Don’t add any form of sugar, malt extract or rice cereal to formula – it will not help the constipation.